ARM-software/CMSIS-NN/README.md

 The library follows the [int8](https://www.tensorflow.org/lite/performance/quantization_spec) and int16 quantization specification of TensorFlow Lite for Microcontrollers.
 This means CMSIS-NN is bit-exact with Tensorflow Lite reference kernels.
 In some cases TFL and TFLM reference kernels may not be bit-exact.
 In that case CMSIS-NN follows TFLM reference kernels.
 The unit test readme provides an [overview](https://github.com/ARM-software/CMSIS-NN/blob/main/Tests/UnitTest/README.md#tests-depending-on-tflm-interpreter).

+### Experimental Float API
+CMSIS-NN also provides experimental float32 and float16 APIs.
+The float API intentionally follows the same CMSIS-NN integer style, which is itself shaped by TFLM integration patterns, to keep the public surface consistent across data types.
+This includes float16 even though TFLM does not define a float16 operator contract.

+The float API is primarily intended for Cortex-M CPUs with Arm Helium Technology (MVE).
+Pure C scalar reference implementations are provided for correctness, bring-up, and fallback, but practical deployment is expected to target MVE-enabled CPUs.
+In general, float kernels should be reserved for specific use cases where integer quantization is not possible or not acceptable, and where the neural network remains modest enough for Cortex-M class devices.
+CMSIS-NN float support is intended to integrate with frameworks that can carry float16 operator flows, such as [ExecuTorch](https://executorch.ai/).

+For the float operators that support `arm_nn_weight_format_flt`, MVE performance is generally better when constant weights are provided in the packed `NTxN` layout instead of the standard `NT x T` layout.
+This avoids the gather-heavy RHS access pattern of the standard formulation and is therefore the preferred deployment format when offline repacking is available.

+The floating-point scalar code can also be compiled for Arm A-class CPUs with `float16` support and may benefit from NEON or SVE auto-vectorization.
+However, this is not an intended deployment target for CMSIS-NN float support, and the resulting performance is expected to be suboptimal compared to libraries designed for that class of processor.
+For Arm A-class CPUs, prefer optimized inference libraries such as Arm Compute Library or XNNPACK.

 ## Branches and Tags
 There is a single branch called 'main'.
 Tags are created during a release.
 Two releases are planned to be done in a year.
 The releases can be found